Belorum/Youtube-dl-Automator/README.md

-# Youtube-dl-Automator
+# Youtube-dl Automator

-This script automates some command options for youtube-dl from https://github.com/rg3/youtube-dl
+### This script automates some command options for youtube-dl from https://github.com/rg3/youtube-dl